What We Do

 What do I do about a neighbor's noisy pet and what will be done?

-We do respond to complaints of noisy animals.
-At first, we give an educational brochure to the animal's owner and ask that they comply with state and city laws.
+We do respond to animal noise complaints.
+We begin with providing an educational brochure to the animal's owner and ask that they comply with state and city laws.
 If the noise continues, we may have to refer the matter to the Alameda County District Attorney's Office for prosecution.

 What happens if I'm bitten by an animal?